Yoga in a basement helps people in a Ukrainian front-line city cope with Russia's constant shelling | Entertainment

 For the participants, the "external world" is life in a front-line city where sirens sound every few hours, and the noise of explosions disrupts their daily lives.

-Kramatorsk is just 30 kilometres (around 20 miles) from the battle front in the Donetsk region, where some of the heaviest fighting in eastern Ukraine takes place.
+Kramatorsk is just 30 kilometers from the battle front in the Donetsk region, where some of the heaviest fighting in eastern Ukraine takes place.

 In late July, a Russian missile hit one of Kramatorsk's most well-known restaurants, wiping out 13 lives, and shocked the city's residents.